…naps are an essential part of our child’s overall sleep health

 stopped making New Year’s Resolutions some time ago.
 I’m not sure when it happened or why.
 It wasn’t a conscious decision, put perhaps a realisation that I never managed to maintain my resolutions, so why bother?
 At Thanksgiving, I began reflecting on all that had transpired this past year; I watched my darling baby girl grow in her first year, planned a wedding…twice (thanks Irma), graduated from the Family Sleep Institute and launched my sleep consultancy business.
 It was busy, too busy at times but wow, look at everything I’d accomplished!
 So fueled by this “can do anything” energy, which is not one I’ve experienced often, I thought I would take a stab at creating some New Year’s Resolutions.
 If you’ve ever worked for a large company, in an office type environment, you’ve likely heard of S.M.A.R.T. goals.
 For those who don’t, I’ll save you the google search.
 S.M.A.R.T. stands for Specific, Measurable, Attainable, Relevant, and Timely.
 The purposed of this strategy is to ensure that the goals you set will be achieved.
 I love applying this method to goal setting because it prevents me from creating lofty goals I have no chance of accomplishing.
 I spend my days advocationg for children’s sleep, yours and mine, yet my own sleep needs are low on my list of priorities.
 Considering the year that lies ahead; raising two under four, continuing to grow my sleep business, finalizing wedding plans, and actually walking down the aisle, I think it’s time sleep was bumped to the top of the list.
 Good quality sleep, as I preach, is an integral part of our well-being, and without it, that list of to do’s I just mentioned, doesn’t stand a chance.
 With that in mind, here are my S.M.A.R.T. resolutions for 2018.
 Goal: To incorporate better sleep habits to improve my overall quality of sleep.
 Objectives: No screens one hour before bed (off by 9pm) In bed by 9:30pm, 10pm on weekends (I have little kids!)
 Lights off by 10pm, 10:30pm on weekends (reading only, no screens) 8 hours of sleep per night…min.
 7 Goal: Establish healthy eating habits for life through planning and preparation Create weekly meal plan (Friday) Make shopping list & purchase groceries (Saturday) Prep breakfast, lunch and snacks for the week (Sunday) Set calendar reminders for the above So those are my resolutions for 2018.
 What are yours?

-It’s that time of year where we scratch our heads wondering why we chose to have kids. 🤔 Since the ability to travel back in time is still on our wish list, here are my tips on how to avoid the 5am, little person wake-up.
-1️⃣ Does your child like to sleep in, 7am or later (they do exist)?
+It’s that time of year where we scratch our heads wondering why we chose to have kids. 🤔 Since the ability to travel back in time is still on our wish list, here are my tips on how to avoid the 5am little person wake-up.
+1️⃣ Does your child like to sleep in, 8am or later (they do exist)?
 Yes ➡️ Then do nothing.
-They may wake at 6am, for a couple of days, big woop.
+They may wake at 7am, big woop.
 You don’t know early, trust me.
 They’ll get on the new time quickly.
-No ➡️ So a 5am wake-up is already your norm?
+No ➡️ So a 5 or 6am wake-up is already your norm?
 I feel your pain.
 These kiddos need their schedules pushed forward so that they’ll be going to bed an hour later than usual come Saturday.
-Here’s an example of how it should look: Non-nappers Current bedtime: 7pm Wed: 7:15pm Thurs: 7:30pm Frid: 7:45pm Sat: 8pm Nappers Children @ home: Push naps forward at the same pace as the schedule above, shifting them 15 mins later, starting Wednesday Children @ daycare: Unfortunately most daycares will not alter their schedules for the end of DST.
-That leaves Friday bedtime and Saturday Frid: bedtime ➡️ 30 mins Sat: naps ➡️ 30 mins, bedtime 1hr later than usual 2️⃣ The sun will be rising earlier now so make sure their room is nice and dark.
+Here’s how it should look; Current bedtime: 7pm Mon-Tues: 7:15pm Wed-Thurs: 7:30pm Frid: 7:45pm Sat: 8pm 2️⃣ The sun will be rising earlier now so make sure their room is nice and dark.
 3️⃣ Expose them to lots of sunlight in the morning to help reset their biological clocks.
 4️⃣ Go to bed EARLY!
 You may not be able to control the time you are woken up but you can always control your bedtime.
 Good luck to us all!
-PS: The above recommendations are for children with healthy sleep habits.
-If sleep is already a struggle for your child, the above advice will not fix it, but I can!
-Let’s work together to create an amazing sleeper, just in time for the holidays.
-There’s no greater gift than a good night’s sleep. 💓

 🎶 It’s the most wonderful time of the year!!! 🎶 or so the Staples ad claims.
 While some parents are rejoicing, others are cringing at the bedtime battles that loom ahead.
 Those summer bedtimes seemed harmless enough at the time until faced with having to bring back school appropriate bedtimes.
 Because getting your kids to go to bed an hour earlier should be a fun time, right? 😬 My advice to you, start early and do it gradually.
 Begin moving bedtime back by 15 mins, at least a week before school starts.
 Your plan should look something like this… 3rd grader: Current bedtime 9pm School bedtime 8pm Mon/Tues: 8:45pm Wed/Thurs: 8:30pm Fri/Sat: 8:15pm Sun: 8pm So how do you know what is the right bedtime for your child?
 Primary schoolers need between 9-11hrs of sleep per 24 hrs, high schoolers, 8-10 hrs.
 So if your child needs to be up by 6am, bedtime for primary kids should be between 7-9pm and 8-10pm for the teenagers.
 These are averages as every child is different.
 If your 6th grader with the 9pm bedtime is yawning at 7:30pm, start your bedtime routine. *Remember, going back to school is a big adjustment.
 Long school days equal extra tired kiddos.
 You may want to start with an earlier than usual bedtime and push it out gradually as their bodies adjust.
 Wishing you and your littles a wonderful school year!